7

 “So this all makes you a daughter of the Eterna family?”
 Luna asked.

-“For whatever that’s worth, I guess so.
+“By technicalities, I guess so.
 I prefer using my mother’s last name.
-Calling myself an Eterna makes me feel sick.”
+I don’t see myself as an Eterna in the slightest.”

 “I see…” Luna pondered this.

-“Long story short, when mom passed away over a year ago, Dominic could do whatever he wanted with us.
+“Long story short, when mom passed away over a year ago, Katherine and I thought about running away, but Dominic seemed keen on keeping us around.
 This is when my experiments with the stone began.
-My memories of it are blurry, but I just remember what looked like massive labs and a lot of pain.”
+My memories of it are blurry, but I just remember what looked like massive labs and a stinging feeling in my arms.
+Maybe I repressed them and am not really aware of it.”

-“At first, nothing came of the experiments and they were ready to put me through another series of them, until Katherine intervened.
-She offered to do whatever Dominic asked if it meant I could be free of those experiments.
+“At first, nothing came of the experiments, and they were ready to put me through another series of them, until Katherine intervened.
+She offered to do whatever Dominic asked if it meant I could be free.
 It was only some time later than I noticed how weirdly strong I was.”

 “Does Mr. Eterna know about this?”